TedVu/subscription-plus/README.md

 ## To Do

 1. Check best practices
-2. Initial POV for subscription notifications feature
+2. Initial POC for subscription notifications feature